JeringTech/Markdig.Extensions.FlexiBlocks/specs/IncludeBlocksSpecs.md

 ##### `Cache`
 - Type: `bool`
-- Description: The value specifying whether or not to cache the `IncludeBlock`'s content on disk.
+- Description: The value specifying whether to cache the `IncludeBlock`'s content on disk.
-  If this value is true, on-disk caching is enabled, otherwise, it is disabled.
+  If this value is true and the `IncludeBlock`'s source is remote, the source's content is cached on disk.
   Caching-on-disk slows down the first markdown-to-HTML run on a system, but significantly speeds up subsequent runs:
   If on-disk caching is enabled and content from remote source "x" is included, on the first run, all content in "x" is retrieved from a server and cached in memory as well as on disk.